Sunscreen may prevent tanning to some degree, but it is still possible to get a slight tan. There is no such thing as a “safe tan.”

-According to the Skin Cancer Foundation, 3 percent of UVB rays can enter your skin with SPF 30, and 2 percent with SPF 50.
+According to the Skin Cancer Foundation, 3% of UVB rays can enter your skin with SPF 30, and 2% with SPF 50.
 This is also how you can still get tan while wearing sunscreen.

-The American Academy of Dermatology recommends using a sunscreen that is at least SPF 30 or higher every day.
+For the best protection, it’s recommended that you choose a water-resistant sunscreen that is at least SPF 30 or higher every day.

 If you’re going to be in direct sunlight for extended periods of time, such as when swimming or playing sports, you may want to use a higher SPF, such as SPF 50 or SPF 100, and reapply it frequently.

-See your dermatologist right away if you have an unusual skin lesion.
-Any moles or bumps that show signs of growth, changes in color, bleeding, or itching may warrant a biopsy.
-The sooner a dermatologist detects skin cancer, the better the treatment outcome.
+See a dermatologist right away if you have an unusual skin lesion.
+Any moles or bumps

 Wearing sunscreen can prevent some of the skin inflammation that leads to tanning, but this shouldn’t be your main concern when it comes to UV rays.